arturmpinho/coffeeinsider/README.md

 Following to the next step, ***Base Contract***, the user is shown only 2 options, representative of the most common contracts that rule coffee business transactions.
 As these are only two, they were added directly in the trading.html.

-The final step of the Order request, is merely a contact form where the user will input his/her data to be used on the ***Overview***, where all the fields are required.
+The final step of the Order Request, is merely a contact form where the user will input his/her data to be used on the ***Overview***, where all the fields are required.

 To access the ***Overview***, the user will click the "Check my Overview" button, opening a modal displaying all the inputs passed on by the user throughout the accordion.